-Applicants should include all information requested and necessary to clearly and succinctly describe their plan for services.
+The purpose and content of each section is described below.
+Applicants should include all information needed to adequately describe their plan for services.
 It is important that proposals reflect continuity across the project design and work plan of activities, and that the budget demonstrates the level of effort required for the proposed services.
-Strict adherence to character limits and font sizes must be followed.
-Applications that do not adhere to character limits and/or font size minimums may not be reviewed.